 1 of 4 Partner with Black Youth & Their Families

 2 of 4 Train & Collaborate with Nonprofits & Public Agencies

 3 of 4 Work for Just & Effective Policies

 4 of 4 Advocate for Resources Proportionate to the Organizational Mission, Vision, and Values

 We work with youth ages 11-18.
 Most youth we work with are age Black, Indigenous, and Youth of Color.

 Geographic Area Served

-For more than 45 years, St. Paul Youth Services has worked with youth (and their families) in the East Metro of Saint Paul.
+For nearly 50 years, St. Paul Youth Services has worked with youth (and their families) in the East Metro of Saint Paul.
 Most of the youth in our programs live in high-poverty neighborhoods on the East side of Saint Paul.
-We serve primarily Black youth, youth of color, Indigenous youth, and/or youth who have experienced trauma and/or poverty.
+We also serve youth in the greater Twin Cities Metro area and beyond.